man-in-black382/EARenderer/README.md

 # EARenderer

 XCode project includes rendering engine and a GUI tool.
 Exists for the purpose of learning C++, OpenGL and computer graphics in general.
-Development has stopped.
+Development has stopped: I moved on to modern tech https://github.com/man-in-black382/PathFinder

 # Dependencies
 Project depends on Intel Embree and TBB frameworks.